How to Meal Prep for Beginners

 Here is an easy and simple way to meal prep.

-In this recipe you don’t have to be real fussy and measure out too many ingredients.
+In this recipe, you don’t have to be really fussy and measure out too many ingredients.
 If you want more veggies, then just add more.

 It is just a simple guide or example recipe.
 I like to call this recipe the “Rough and easy beef casserole stew.”

 The preparation for this recipe is very quick to do, but it does take a bit of time to cook.
-However, you can do some other things while it is the oven.
-(Or use a slow cooker type pot.)
+However, you can do some other things while it is in the oven.
+(Or use a slow cooker-type pot.)

 Meal Prep Recipe 2.
 Rough & Easy Beef Casserole.